claresudbery/clare-wiki-ably/pages/coding/tools/flutter/firebase-security-rules.md

   - You should get the error `FirebaseError: false for 'get'`
 - To make the test pass, edit `firestore.rules`
 - See [sample code](security-rules-test-app/firestore.rules#L34) for example
+  - Note that I edited this slightly to add `storage.test.js`, in commit [](), but never tested it, so I don't know if I broke it
 - Quick example:

 ```js